marcomd/rails-missions/README.md

 Please fork this project into your personal account and commit your changes on the fork.
 Give us the URL of your fork, so we can review your work.
 Thank you!

+Please consider the hints at the end of this document.

 ## Mission #1

-Write an API call that returns the n-th value of the fibonacci series.
+Write an API action that returns the n-th value of the fibonacci series.

 ### The request